fullstack-development/web3-roadmap/tools/beginner/providers.md

 ## Questions:

-* What are providers for?
+* What are node providers for?
 * What are advantages or disadvantages of using providers?
+* What are most popular node providers?